wcjson/wcjson/wcjson-document.3.md

 *mb\_len*

-> Number of items in the mbstring array.
+> Number of characters in the mbstring array excluding any terminating zero
+> character.

 *idx*